tpwres/teczki-polskiego-wrestlingu/content/e/ppw/2024-04-20-ppw-ewenement-haze.md

 #### Finale

 Michael HT is reluctant to enter the ring once again, but eventually decides to.
-He announces that Jerry Rich Mandecky has been driven away outside Warsaw by a masked person called Kapitan Bazooka.
-He announces the next show, Ledwo Legalne 4, "soon".
+He announces that Jerry Rich Mandecky has been driven away outside Warsaw by a masked assailant named Kapitan Bazooka.
+He announces the next show, [Ledwo Legalne 4](@/e/ppw/2024-06-08-ppw-ledwo-legalne-4.md), "soon".

 Additional interviews, once again conducted by Joker: